mydumper/mydumper_docs/myloader_usage_autogenerated.rst

   When Ctrl+c is pressed it immediately terminates the process

+.. option:: --mysqldump

+  It expect a mysqldump format when stream is used

 .. option:: -t, --threads

   Number of threads to use, 0 means to use number of CPUs.
 Default: 4